Hermeneutic circle: History

 St. Augustine of Hippo was the first philosopher and theologian to have introduced the hermeneutic cycle of faith and reason (in Latin: credo ut intellegam and intellego ut credam).
 The circle was conceived to improve the Biblical exegesis and it was activated by the personal belief in the truthfulness of God.
 According to the Confessions, misleading verses of the Bible shall be read at the light of the Holy Spirit God and in the context of "the spirit of the Bible as a whole", intended as a unique and non-contradictory text divinely inspired.

 Friedrich Schleiermacher's approach to interpretation focuses on the importance of the interpreter understanding the text as a necessary stage to interpreting it.
 Understanding involved repeated circular movements between the parts and the whole.
 Hence the idea of an interpretive or hermeneutic circle.
 Understanding the meaning of a text is not about decoding the author's intentions.
 It is about establishing real relationships between reader, text, and context."
 Even reading a sentence involves these repeated circular movements through a hierarchy of parts–whole relationships.
-Thus, as we are reading this sentence, you are analysing single words as the text unfolds, but you are also weighing the meaning of each word against our changing sense of the overall meaning of the sentence you are reading, or perhaps misunderstanding, or maybe this sentence is reminding you of, or clashing with, another view about interpretation you have, in the past, advocated or disparaged.
+Thus, as you are reading this sentence, you are analysing single words as the text unfolds, but you are also weighing the meaning of each word against our changing sense of the overall meaning of the sentence you are reading, or perhaps misunderstanding, or maybe this sentence is reminding you of, or clashing with, another view about interpretation you have, in the past, advocated or disparaged.
 Hence we are brought to the sentence's larger historical context, depending on its location, and our own circumstances.

 Wilhelm Dilthey used the example of understanding a sentence as an example of the circular course of hermeneutic understanding.
 He particularly stressed that meaning and meaningfulness were always contextual.
 Thus the meaning of any sentence cannot be fully interpreted unless we know the historical circumstances of its utterance.
 And this means that interpretation is always linked to the situation of the interpreter, because one can only construct a history from the particular set of circumstances in which one currently exists.
 Thus Dilthey says: "Meaningfulness fundamentally grows out of a relation of part to whole that is grounded in the nature of living experience."
 For Dilthey, "Meaning is not subjective; it is not projection of thought or thinking onto the object; it is a perception of a real relationship within a nexus prior to the subject-object separation in thought."